-Bayano was to be attached to the 10th Cruiser Squadron, also known as the Northern Patrol, a force based at Scapa Flow - although often sailing into and out of Liverpool - and originally comprised of out-of-date warships which, by that January of 1915, had been replaced by requisitioned ocean-going passenger-cargo ships fitted with guns, some as elderly as a number of the venerable ships on which they were mounted.
+Bayano was to be attached to the 10th Cruiser Squadron, also known as the Northern Patrol, a force based at Scapa Flow - although often out of Liverpool - and originally having comprised out-of-date warships which, by that January of 1915, had been replaced by requisitioned ocean-going passenger-cargo ships fitted with guns, some as elderly as a number of the venerable ships on which they were mounted.

-(Right below: A six-inch gun such as those mounted on 'Bayano', although this one has been fitted for coastal defence - photograph from 2010(?) and taken at the Royal Artillery Museum at Woolwich)
+(Right above: A six-inch gun such as those mounted on 'Bayano', although this one has been fitted for coastal defence - photograph from 2010(?) and taken at the Royal Artillery Museum at Woolwich)

 The ships of the 10th Cruiser Squadron were not spoiling - and certainly not prepared - for a fight.
-Their job was to form a part of the naval blockade designed to prevent ships carrying goods to Germany from reaching their destination; to accomplish this these vessels had to patrol the area of stormy waters encompassed by northern Scotland and Iceland, a thankless job at the best of times: during the tempestuous winter months, even worse.
+Their job was to form a part of the naval blockade designed to prevent ships carrying goods to Germany from reaching their destination; to accomplish this these vessels had to patrol the area of stormy waters encompassed by Ireland, northern Scotland, the Shetlands and Iceland, a thankless job at the best of times: during the tempestuous winter months, even worse.

-Two of the first losses during the War among those Armed Merchant Cruisers were to be vessels of the 10th Cruiser Squadron: as seen further above, HMS Viknor was lost on January 13, 1915, taking with her the entire crew of three-hundred two, including twenty-five Newfoundland sailors; only some three weeks later HMS Clan McNaughton sank and a comparable number or crewmen died, of which twenty-two Newfoundlanders.
+Two of the first losses during the War among those Armed Merchant Cruisers were to be vessels of the 10th Cruiser Squadron: Viknor was lost on January 13, 1915, taking with her the entire crew of three-hundred two, including twenty-five Newfoundland sailors; only three weeks later Clan McNaughton sank and a comparable number or crewmen died, of which twenty-two Newfoundlanders.